Locri: History

 In the iconography of votive plaques at Locri, her abduction and marriage to Hades served as an emblem of the marital state, children at Locri were dedicated to Persephone, and maidens about to be wed brought their peplos to be blessed.

-In the early centuries Locris was allied with Sparta, and later with Syracuse.
-It founded two colonies of its own, Hipponion and Medma.
 During the Pyrrhic Wars (280-275 BC) fought between Pyrrhus of Epirus and Rome, Locris accepted a Roman garrison and fought against the Epirote king.
 However, the city changed sides numerous times during the war.
 Bronze tablets from the treasury of its Olympeum, a temple to Zeus, record payments to a 'king', generally thought to be Pyrrhus.
 Despite this, Pyrrhus plundered the temple of Persephone at Locris before his return to Epirus, an event which would live on in the memory of the Greeks of Italy.
 At the end of the war, perhaps to allay fears about its loyalty, Locris minted coins depicting a seated Rome being crowned by 'Pistis', a goddess personifying good faith and loyalty, and returned to the Roman fold.

 The city was abandoned in the 5th century AD.
 The town was finally destroyed by the Saracens in 915.
 The survivors fled inland about 10 km to the town Gerace on the slopes of the Aspromonte.